IBM/platinum-demos/docs/300-digital-labor-leveraging-odm-decisions-in-watsonx-orchestrate/demo-preparation.md

 <summary>Prerequisites</summary>

 Before starting the installation of this demo, make sure you have been granted **'builder profile'** access to a watsonx Orchestrate SaaS environment.
-The procedure to request a watsonx Orchestrate environment access is documented on the : <a href='https://ibm.biz/Watson-Orchestrate-Sales-Kit'>watsonx Orchestrate sales kit on seismic</a>.
+The procedure to request a watsonx Orchestrate environment access is documented on the : <a href='https://techzone.ibm.com/collection/watsonx-orchestrate/journey-environment-access'>watsonx Orchestrate environment access on TechZone</a>.

 It is also required that you have JSON compatible text editor.
 In this documentation, we will use Microsoft™ Visual Studio Code.